tahoma2d/tahoma2d_docs/source/applying_special_fx.rst

     1. Do one of the following:

-    - If the current frame is not a key, click the **Set Key** button (|key|) in the bottom bar of the window: it turns from *grey* to *blue* and current values become keyframes for all the parameters at the current frame.
+    - If the current frame is not a key, click the **Set Key** button (|key|) in the bottom bar of the panel: it turns from *grey* to *blue* and current values become keyframes for all the parameters at the current frame.

     - If the current frame is a keyframe for some parameters only, click the **Set Key** button (|key|): it turns from *blue-striped* to *blue* and current values become keyframes for all the parameters at the current frame.